-Statement of Directors' Responsibilities For the year ended 1 October 2021
+Statement of Directors' Responsibilities

 The Directors are responsible for preparing the Directors' Report and the financial statements in accordance with applicable law and regulations.

 Company law requires the Directors to prepare financial statements for each financial year.
 Under that law the Directors have elected to prepare the financial statements in accordance with United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 101 'Reduced Disclosure Framework' ('FRS 101').
 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.